mark-torres/python-stuff/automate/notes.md

 'BEFORE date', 'ON date', 'SINCE date' | These three search keys return, respectively, messages that were received by the IMAP server before, on, or after the given date.
 The date must be formatted like 05-Jul-2015.
 Also, while 'SINCE 05-Jul-2015' will match messages on and after July 5, 'BEFORE 05-Jul-2015' will match only messages before July 5 but not on July 5 itself.
 'SUBJECT string', 'BODY string', 'TEXT string' | Returns messages where string is found in the subject, body, or either, respectively.
 If string has spaces in it, then enclose it with double quotes: 'TEXT "search with spaces"'.
 'FROM string', 'TO string', 'CC string', 'BCC string' | Returns all messages where string is found in the "from" emailaddress, "to" addresses, "cc" (carbon copy) addresses, or "bcc" (blind carbon copy) addresses, respectively.
 If there are multiple email addresses in string, then separate them with spaces and enclose them all with double quotes: 'CC "firstcc@example.com secondcc@example.com"'.
 'SEEN', 'UNSEEN' | Returns all messages with and without the *\Seen* flag, respectively.
-An email obtains the *\Seen* flag if it has been accessed with a `fetch()` method call or if it is clicked when you’re checking your email in an email program or web browser.
-It’s more common to say the email has been "read" rather than "seen," but they mean the same thing.
+An email obtains the *\Seen* flag if it has been accessed with a `fetch()` method call or if it is clicked when you're checking your email in an email program or web browser.
+It's more common to say the email has been "read" rather than "seen," but they mean the same thing.
 'ANSWERED', 'UNANSWERED' | Returns all messages with and without the *\Answered* flag, respectively.
 A message obtains the *\Answered* flag when it is replied to.
 'DELETED', 'UNDELETED' | Returns all messages with and without the *\Deleted* flag, respectively.
 Email messages deleted with the `delete_messages()` method are given the *\Deleted* flag but are not permanently deleted until the `expunge()` method is called.
 Note that some email providers, such as Gmail, automatically expunge emails.
 'DRAFT', 'UNDRAFT' | Returns all messages with and without the *\Draft* flag, respectively.
 Draft messages are usually kept in a separate *Drafts* folder rather than in the INBOX folder.